How to Improve Inventory Turns with Specialized Distribution Software

-Distributor inventory management software that results in even a one turn improvement, can save a typical wholesale distributor hundreds of thousands of dollars.
+The goal of inventory management for distribution companies involves keeping inventory levels as low as possible while simultaneously avoiding stock-outs that lose sales and hurt customer satisfaction.
+This effectively means looking for ways to turn inventory faster.
+Software that does inventory management for distribution companies that results in even a one turn improvement, can save wholesale distributors hundreds of thousands of dollars.
 The less money you have tied up in inventory, the more money you will have to accomplish other things in your business.
-Here’s why inventory management for distribution companies is critical.
+In this article we look at why inventory management for distribution companies is critical.

 “Turns” refers to the number of times your inventory is cycled through your business per year, per month, or over any desired reporting period.
 Inventory turn rate can be calculated for your entire inventory or just a segment of it, such as a product grouping or particular SKU family, and gives you a picture of how you are doing relative to last week, last month, or last year, or even compared to your competitors.
 In previous blogs we have talked about ABC inventory stratification; classifying your inventory this way allows you to drill-down and calculate turns on each stratum.

-Aside from improved ROI, what are the other benefits of high turns?
+Aside from improved return on your investment (ROI), what are the other benefits of high turns?
 With any distribution business, the less money you have tied up in the inventory you need for order fulfillment, the more money you will have for working capital to do all the other things a company needs to grow — marketing, advertising, research and development, consulting, acquisitions, expansions, and other investments that fuel your business.
-Caveats for poorly buffered safety stock aside, the higher your number of turns, the better, and the harder your inventory is working for you and the higher your return on your investment (ROI) in inventory.
+Caveats for poorly buffered safety stock aside, the higher your number of turns, the better, and the harder your inventory is working for you and the higher your ROI in inventory.

 The “official” calculation to figure out how you are turning inventory, during a given period, is: